was successfully added to your cart.

 Traffic around the area on the weekend gets busy as the roads are tight and few in number so many park on the outskirts and walk in.

-This is the only track with a podium that juts out over the track and in normal times, the crowd invades the main straight post-race providing a most colourful spectacle.
-But a word of warning, keep your belongings close as not all of those around you are there to enjoy the spectacle.
+This was the only track with a podium jutting out over the track until Abu Dhabi installed their similar but smaller podium in 2023.
+In normal times, the crowd invades the main straight post-race providing the most colourful fan spectacle of the year.
+But a word of warning, keep your belongings close as not all of those around you are there just to enjoy the spectacle.

 F1 Italy Charles LeCerc